tonymushah/eureka-mmanager/crates/emdx/README.md

 - The `.emdx` should be a readable `.tar.zstd` file
 - The file must contain an `content.cbor` entry
-- The `content.cbor` file must contain all manga/cover/chapter/chapter-images registered in package.
+- The `contents.cbor` file must contain all manga/cover/chapter/chapter-images registered in package.
 Other chapter/chapter-images/manga/cover data must be ignored
 - Chapter/Manga/Cover metadata must be written in `cbor`

-#### the `content.cbor` file
+#### the `contents.cbor` file

 You can say that it is the hearth of a `.emdx` package.
 It contains what is inside of the package: the file structure configuration, the manga/cover/chapter/chapter-images that is inside and many other options.